PRODUCTION FIGURES

 David Miller (Preston), 1993 to present

-Hyman and then Alf Hetchin kept production and sales records up to 1967, then the records mysteriously end.
-The following yearly production and sales information was compiled by Hilary Stone.
+Hyman and then Alf Hetchin kept production and sales records; fairly complete records have survived from August 1935 to Dec.
+1967, and from 24 March 1969, to twenty-something January 1973.
+There is patchy information about production levels from 1986 - 1993 (Jackson-period); records pick up again in detail from 1993 to the present.
+The following table showing yearly production and sales information was compiled by Hilary Stone.
 No searchable data base exists allowing exact tallies of individual model types.

 year